PEER Audit

 What PEER Does Not Do

-PEER is an automated measurement tool.
-It covers the measurable, verifiable parts of JEDI compliance.
+PEER is an automated tool.
+It covers the parts of JEDI you can measure and verify.
 It does not replace:

 Manual Accessibility Testing